 - Be a US citizen or permanent resident.

 - Be at least 18 years old.

 What makes State Farm unique?

 You may know State Farm by its insurance commercials, but it offers more than that.
-Beyond insurance and banking, you can finance your next vehicle purchase through State Farm, including both new and used cars, motorcycles, boats, RVs and travel trailers.
-If you’re looking to buyout a lease or refinance a loan, you’ll need to contact a local representative for rates for these services.
+Beyond insurance and banking, you can finance your next vehicle purchase through State Farm, including both new and used cars, motorcycles, boats and personal watercraft, RVs and travel trailers.
+If you’re looking to buy out a lease or refinance a loan, you’ll need to contact a local representative for rates for these services.

 What types of auto loans does State Farm finance?

 State Farm offers loans between $5,000 and $250,000 for new or used cars and boats, and $40,000 for motorcycles.